iamboonnnnn/CleverGuard/README.md

 1. Go to Gmail, iCloud Mail, Outlook, or any supported email client
 2. Try clicking suspicious-looking links in your emails
 3. The extension should intercept and warn you before accessing dangerous sites

+> **📢 Important Note:** CleverGuard is currently a **demonstration project for hackathon purposes** and represents a fundamental extension with a **limited dataset**.
+Many real-world phishing links may not yet be detected.
+We are actively working to:
+> - **Expand our threat database** with comprehensive phishing domain lists
+> - **Integrate AI-powered detection models** for advanced pattern recognition
+> - **Enhance real-time protection** through machine learning algorithms
+>
+> This extension serves as a **proof of concept** showcasing phishing protection capabilities.
+For production use, we recommend using it alongside other security tools until our dataset and AI models are fully developed.

 ### 🚀 Future Release
 *CleverGuard will be available on the Chrome Web Store soon for easier installation*